Uranium mining: Optimistic predictions

 All the following references claim that the supply is far more than demand.
 Therefore, they do not predict peak uranium.

-In his 1956 paper, M. King Hubbert wrote that nuclear energy would last for the 'foreseeable future.'"
+In his 1956 paper, M. King Hubbert wrote that nuclear energy would last for the "foreseeable future".
 Hubbert's study assumed that breeder reactors would replace light water reactors and that uranium would be bred into plutonium (and possibly thorium would be bred into uranium).
 He also assumed that economic means of reprocessing would be discovered.
 For political, economic and nuclear proliferation reasons, the plutonium economy never materialized.
 Without it, uranium is used up in a once-through process and will peak and run out much sooner.
 However, at present, it is generally found to be cheaper to mine new uranium out of the ground than to use reprocessed uranium, and therefore the use of reprocessed uranium is limited to only a few nations.

 The OECD estimates that with the world nuclear electricity generating rates of 2002, with LWR, once-through fuel cycle, there are enough conventional resources to last 85 years using known resources and 270 years using known and as yet undiscovered resources.
 With breeders, this is extended to 8,500 years.

 If one is willing to pay $300/kg for uranium, there is a vast quantity available in the ocean.
-It is worth noting that since fuel cost only amounts to a small fraction of nuclear energy total cost per kWh, and raw uranium price also constitutes a small fraction of total fuel costs, such an increase on uranium prices wouldn't involve a very significant increase in the total cost per kWh produced.
+It is worth noting that since fuel cost only amounts to a small fraction of nuclear energy total cost per kWh, and raw uranium price also constitutes a small fraction of total fuel costs, such an increase on uranium prices would not involve a very significant increase in the total cost per kWh produced.